Ctrl-F2 fails if there is a tab inside a C string

 str = t_("Second sentence"); // "Second sentence" and the rest from here does not go to .t file

-#2 Updated by Miroslav Fidler almost 7 years ago
+#2 Updated by Miroslav Fidler over 7 years ago

 - Assignee changed from Miroslav Fidler to Iñaki Zabala